Latest Temperatures

 Chance Showers

-A slight chance of light rain before midnight, then patchy drizzle with a chance of light rain between midnight and 2am, then a chance of light rain after 2am.
-Patchy fog between 11pm and 5am.
-Otherwise, cloudy, with a low around 49.
-Southeast wind around 5 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Showers likely and possibly a thunderstorm before 3am, then a chance of showers.
+Mostly cloudy, with a low around 49.
+West wind around 5 mph.
+Chance of precipitation is 70%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Sunday